cjonuonga/cjonuonga/README.md

 - 👋 Hi, I’m Caleb
 - 👀 I’m interested in API's and data visualization projects
-- 🌱 I’m currently learning swift/ios development
+- 🌱 I’m currently learning Machine Learning
 - 💜 I’m looking to collaborate on anything / everything
 - 📫 How to reach me - onuongacaleb@gmail.com